himanshisyadav/ollama-service/ollama-apptainer/README.md

 On Midway3, we use Apptainer to execute containers.
 The following commands show how to set up an Ollama container for use on the Midway3 cluster.

-## 1. Download and Build Apptainer Container
+## 1. Downloading and Building Apptainer Container

 You can create a `ollama.sif` container by downloading the official pre-built Ollama images on Docker Hub and building the container.